-I reproduce below the full text of “The Mundane Manifesto,” signed by Geoff Ryman and othersfrom the 2004 Clarion West workshop (the complete list of workshop participants at the end of this post).
+I reproduce below the full text of “The Mundane Manifesto,” signed by Geoff Ryman and others from the 2004 Clarion West workshop (the complete list of workshop participants at the end of this post).
 The Manifesto argued for a science fiction that was squarely centered on humans and the future of planet Earth, including its science and technology, rather than spaceships and aliens.
-Read a long post by Ritch Calvin on the manifesto and the related controversy here (SFRA review no. 289, Summer 2009): https://sfra.wildapricot.org/resources/sfra-review/289.pdf
+Read an article by Ritch Calvin on the manifesto and the related controversy here (SFRA review no. 289, Summer 2009): https://sfra.wildapricot.org/resources/sfra-review/289.pdf

 The Mundane Manifesto